cloudmesh-community/book/chapters/bigdata/intro-2018Fall.md

 **Still under work, not ready yet.**
 # E534 Big Data Applications

 This is an overview course of Big Data Applications covering a broad range of problems and solutions.
 It covers cloud computing technologies and includes a project.
-Also, lgorithms are introduced and illustrated.
+Also, algorithms are introduced and illustrated.

 ## Part-I: Course Motivations